-After Roe, abortion will still be legal in most circumstances.
-Keep reading to find out more about what abortion law would be in your state after Roe.
+After Roe, abortion is still legal in most circumstances.
+Keep reading to find out more about your state’s post-Roe abortion laws.”

 THE BIG QUESTION

-Rhode Island will still allow most abortions even after Roe is overturned.
+Rhode Island still allows most abortions even after Roe is overturned.
 Read more about the legal limits Rhode Island places on abortion below.

 MORE ABOUT YOUR STATE’S ABORTION LAWS

 Below, we’ve summarized what abortion laws are in your state after Roe.

 If my state won’t ban all abortions, what are the limits to abortion?

 Post-viability abortions are banned in Rhode Island except when necessary to save the life of the mother or prevent a grave health risk to the mother.
 R.I.
 Gen. Laws § 23-4.13-2(d).

 Are there any exceptions to those limitations placed on abortion?